-Russian Olympic Committee approves athletes competing as neutrals
+Russian Olympic Committee expects 200 athletes to compete in Pyeongchang

 The ROC's approval, however, doesn't mean Russia is abandoning legal challenges against the IOC sanctions, Zhukov said.

-Twenty-five athletes have been banned for doping at the 2014 Sochi Olympics, all of whom have filed appeals to the Court of Arbitration for Sport.
+Twenty-five of the athletes banned from Sochi have filed appeals to the Court of Arbitration for Sport.
 IOC rules bar Russians from Pyeongchang if they have previously served doping bans.

-Russia will send a delegation to Switzerland on Friday to discuss details such as neutral uniforms and whether athletes can wear national colours.
+Last week, the IOC ruled that Russia's suspension could be "partially or fully" lifted in time for the closing ceremony on Feb.
+25 if Russia complies with its rulings.

-Russia national hockey team captain Ilya Kovalchuk welcomed the ROC's approval, saying it would calm athletes after a period of turmoil.
+Russia national hockey team captain Ilya Kovalchuk said he didn't mind being known as an Olympic Athlete from Russia, competing without his country's flag.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.